Bad Genius (Philippine TV series): Television broadcast

 Bad Genius: The Series premiered on TV5.
 It was originally intended to premiere on the Primetime Primera evening block, replacing Seducing Drake Palma, on October 6, 2025.
-However, the TV broadcast was later rescheduled, and the series was premiered on October 18, 2025, as part of the Weekend Trip Saturday afternoon lineup, airing every Saturday at 5:15 PM (Philippine Standard Time).
+However, the TV broadcast was later rescheduled, and the series was premiered on October 18, 2025, as part of the Weekend Trip Saturday afternoon lineup and concluded on April 18, 2026, replacing Ogie Diaz Inspires.